WalhoutLab/WormClust/2_a_SupervisedApproach/README.md

 - seaborn
 - numpy

+  *** Please create custom virtual or conda environment using requirements.txt since this requires specific versions of libraries.

 Jupyter Notebooks are also provided for interactive analysis:

 - `Overall_Pathway_Enrichment_mean_033122.ipynb`: For pathway enrichment analysis using WormPaths.